 The box contains the Suunto Eon steel, a quick guide, USB cable, bungee adapter cord, protective boot, and a display scratch guard sticker.
 A legal leaflet is also attached.

 The Suunto dive computers are a must-have if you’re looking for a rugged, fully customizable, technologically advanced, versatile, and usable device.
 Moreover, it’s an excellent investment usable by any level of diver.
-However, with its technical capabilities and price, the watch is most suited for advanced diving.
+However, the watch is most suited for advanced diving.
 With durable construction and an updatable software, you’re guaranteed that this is an investment that will pay off.